-Opposite Day, also known as National Opposite Day, is celebrated on January 25 in the United States.
+Opposite Day, also known as National Opposite Day, is celebrated on January 25 in many English-speaking countries.
 This day began as a children's game, but anyone can participate on Opposite Day, by saying the opposite of what you actually mean, or by doing things the wrong way around.
 For example, say goodbye when you meet someone, and hello when you're leaving them.
 Or have dinner for breakfast and breakfast for dinner!
-This day is all about turning everything upside down.
+This day is about turning everything upside down to have as much fun as possible.

 Opposite Day is not an official holiday, but it quickly spread through school playgrounds across America, and even adults have begun participating on social media, by sharing posts with the hashtag #oppositeday or #nationaloppositeday.